Samfouss/stat_house_projects/README.md

 # StatHouseProject
-Projet stathouse où j'offre mes services en statistique : collecte, traitement de données, machine learning, ...
+All in one stat, machine learning, deeep learning, AI, ... projects